4 Key Takeaways From “What School Could Be”

 The Future of Work is Changing Rapidly

 It’s not that content, in a traditional sense, won’t still have a role.
-More that “content mastery” as part of school will continue to be less important.
+It’s really more that ‘content mastery’ as part of school will continue to be less important.
 The machines will have the content and be able to do so many things more efficiently it’ll require humans to be able to think like content area experts rather than just be content area experts.

 Innovation is Happening and We Need to Empower It